Decimalish

 Functional API

-All methods in Decimalish's API are provided as top level functions, not prototype methods.
+All methods in Decimalish's API are provided as top-level functions, not prototype methods.
 This maintains similarity to the built-in Math module, enables tree-shaking, and works well with functional utility libraries like ramda or lodash.

 Native primitive type

-Most BigDecimal libraries introduce a Decimal type as an Object, which is potentially mutable, not comparable, and often require writing bulky code with repeated calls to constructors.
+Most BigDecimal libraries introduce a Decimal type as an Object, which is potentially mutable, not comparable, and often requires writing bulky code with repeated calls to constructors.
 Decimalish’s decimal type, much like the built in number, is an immutable primitive …because it is a string.

 A decimal can be used as an object key, compared for equality, safely cached, written to or read from a JSON file, printed to a console or debugger, or anything else you can do with a string.